Professor Neville Morley

 Network Co-Chair for 'Antiquity' section of the European Social Science History Conference (https://esshc.socialhistory.org/)

-Editorial Board, Classical Receptions in Twentieth-Century Writing, Bloomsbury.
+Editorial Board, Classical Receptions in Twentieth-Century Writing, Bloomsbury

 Editorial Board, Thoukidideia, Vandenhoek & Rupprecht

 I studied History and then Classics at Emmanuel College, Cambridge, continuing on to a PhD, under the supervision of Peter Garnsey, on the city of Rome and its influence on the economy of Italy.
 I worked as a temporary lecturer in Classics at the University of Wales Lampeter (as it then was) in 1994-5 before moving to a lectureship in Bristol, where I spent more than twenty years, working my way up to a personal chair, and also serving for eight years as Undergraduate Dean and Faculty Education Director.
-I moved to Exeter in 2016 in search of new challenges and exciting new colleagues - while being very happy to remain in the West Country, where in my spare time I grow vegetables, brew, make sausages and salami, and play jazz guitar very badly.
+I moved to Exeter in 2016 in search of new challenges and exciting new colleagues - while being very happy to remain in the West Country, where in my spare time I grow vegetables, brew, make sausages and salami, and play jazz guitar and bass rather badly.